-For proposals requesting support for education or broadening participation activities: Information on eligible activities, such as RAHSS, REU, REPS, INTERN, RET, or ROA, can be found in the Additional Resources section of the MCB website.
+For proposals requesting support for education or broadening participation activities: Information on eligible activities, such as Research Assistantships for High School Students (RAHSS), Research Experiences for Undergraduates (REU), Research Experiences for Post-baccalaureates (REPS), Non-Academic Research Internships for Graduate Students (INTERN), Research Experiences for Teachers (RET), or Research Opportunity Awards (ROA), can be found in the Additional

+Resources section of the MCB website.
 If such activities are anticipated, then requests should be included in full proposals at the time of submission, with details provided as Supplementary Documents (no more than 3 pages total, for RAHSS, REU, REPS, INTERN, or RET) or, for ROA, following instructions in the Facilitating Research in Primarily Undergraduate Institutions solicitation.
 Typical total budgets are:

-- RAHSS \$6,000 per student; - REU \$7,000 \$9,000 per student; - INTERN maximum \$55,000 per student per 6-month period; - RET usually less than \$15,000 per teacher; and - ROA usually less than \$15,000 per faculty member.
+- RAHSS \$6,000 per student; - REU \$7,000 \$9,000 per student; - INTERN maximum \$55,000 per student per 6-month period; - RET usually less than \$15,000 per teacher; and - ROA usually less than \$25,000 per faculty member (including indirect costs).